ClarisaD/DMUY4913E-SP19-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/end-of-semester-deliverables.md

 1. All assignments posted on class blog
 2. Midterm Project & Annotated Bibliography, Self-Assessment, Native Files
-3. \(If Applicable\) Final Project & Annotated Bibliography, Self-Assessment, Native Files
+3. Final Project & Annotated Bibliography, Self-Assessment, Native Files
 6. Letter to Next Cohort

 ### In the course Google Drive folder, Climate & Design Spring 2019, find the subfolder with your name.
 Fill your folder